Liverpool John Moores University (LJMU) has a rich cultural heritage and traces its origins back to 1823.

 The academic team is made up of solicitors, barristers, former police officers, commercial professionals and academics, giving you a solid grounding in all aspects of the law.
 You will be taught in a mixture of large and small groups led by our experienced tutors.
 You will also be expected to study independently with tutor support.

-You study 20 courses over a period of three years to earn the BEng (Hons) Electrical and Electronic Engineering degree.
+You will study 18 courses over a period of three years to earn the Bachelor of Laws (LLB Hons.) degree.

 Employment Law (20 credits)